Hsuhx/Phoenix-Driver/Project Manager/Statement of work (SOW)_24_s2.md

 ## Conclusion

-This **Statement of Work** outlines the detailed plan for the **Phoenix Avenue Driving Service** project, ensuring clarity and alignment among all stakeholders.
+This **Statement of Work** outlines the detailed plan for the **Phoenix Driver** project, ensuring clarity and alignment among all stakeholders.
 By adhering to the specified guidelines, we are committed to delivering a successful project that achieves its objectives and redefines the driving service landscape in Australia.

 ---